Lightweight, effective and chic-looking for a vacuum cleaner, Shark’s handheld vac sets the standard for a light, portable spot cleaner.

 The sleek-looking charge dock is neat and practical.
 Given that it should be on your worktop or in a handy place for quick access, it looks “stylish” as charging docks go.
 It has two slots at the rear to house the tools and a captive lead running on 1.2 metres of cable to a wall-wart charger.

-Shark WV200UK cordless handheld vacuum cleaner – Charging and run-time
+Shark WV200UK cordless handheld vacuum cleaner performance – Powerful but short battery life

 Despite its bijou dimensions, this Shark uses a compact 10.8v lithium battery to power its micro-sized 110W motor.
 It takes around 2.5 hours to charge from flat.
 During charging the blue LED-lit power symbol on the on/off button fades slowly in and out, dimming to a solid blue when fully charged.
 In use, the power symbol is solid blue and begins flashing when the charge is getting low.